GeographicPerspective/ArcGIS-JS-API-Compiler/README.md

 1. Open `terminal/command shell`: Create a directory your web server can see
 2. Clone the git repository using `git clone --recursive https://github.com/GeographicPerspective/ArcGIS-JS-API-Compiler.git`.
 3. Type `cd ArcGIS-JS-API-Compiler.git`.
-3. Run `npm install` to install additional Node.js dependencies.
+3. Type `npm install` to install additional Node.js dependencies.
-4. Run `grunt esri-snarff` to slurp the ESRI JavaScript API.
+4. Type `grunt esri-snarff` to slurp the ESRI JavaScript API.
   * Unfortunately a grunt slurp of the ESRI JavaScript API does not acquire all the ESRI JS API.
 If you project requires the complete package see the Manual Set-up instructions below.

 Compile